 "Very community minded school and explore lots of outdoor learning opportunities".
 Parent questionnaire May 2021

-This year we have been involved in the National Lottery Heritage World War 1 Community project.
+During 2018 and 2019 we were involved in the National Lottery Heritage World War 1 Community project.
 As part of this work our Year 3-6 children worked with Lucy Peacock, a local poet to build an anthology of poems which has been compiled into a book.
-We have sold our books to members of the community and parents to raise funds for the Royal British Legion and our school.
+We sold our books to members of the community and parents to raise funds for the Royal British Legion and our school.
 Our children also read their poems at the War Memorial Dedication Service in the village.

-Through the National Lottery Heritage funding our children have all taken part in WW1 workshops, to gain a better insight into that period of our history.
+Through the National Lottery Heritage funding our children took part in WW1 workshops, to gain a better insight into that period of our history.
 Our Year 5 and 6 child also worked with our local Records Office to find out how Middleton was effected during war time.

 Falcons and Owls visited the Imperial War Museum in Manchester (which was funded by the Heritage project) and had a fantastic day, expanding their knowledge and understanding of Great Britain in Wartime.